-Seattle musician creates modern parody of ‘We Didn’t Start the Fire’ using hipster words
+After Seattle Times alert flub inspires jokes on Reddit, Seattle musician creates hipster parody of ‘We Didn’t Start the Fire’

 We’ll warn you now: This song will get stuck in your head.
 But the laughs will be well worth it.

+The Seattle Times’ email alert templates use hipster ipsum, so what readers saw was: “Letterpress freegan twee quinoa.
+Messenger bag chambray, next level hot chicken.
+Vinegar street art biodiesel before they sold out.
+Fashion axe beard salvia gastropub, unicorn trust fund readymade waistcoat.”

-Seattle software developer and musician Tom Jones has created a catchy, hipster version of Billy Joel’s “We Didn’t Start the Fire” after a technical glitch in a Seattle Times email alert led to a bit of good-natured mockery on Reddit.
+This resulted in a bit of good-natured mockery on Reddit, where jokes in a comment thread inspired Seattle software developer and musician Tom Jones to create a catchy, hipster parody of “We Didn’t Start the Fire.”

 “Everybody was saying, ‘This is hilarious,’ and someone said the filler text reads as a new version of Billy Joel’s song,” said the 37-year-old Greenwood resident.
-That sparked something in him.

 So Jones, who moved from Florida to the Puget Sound area to study at DigiPen Institute of Technology, went home that night, spent about four or five hours working on his version and posted it to the thread.

-“I was entirely inspired by the Reddit thread and the escalation of a joke: how the Reddit thread created this sort of ‘chain of inspiration’ that led to me to work within particular constraints to take the joke to the next level,” Jones said in an email this week.
+“I was entirely inspired by the Reddit thread and the escalation of a joke: how the Reddit thread created this sort of ‘chain of inspiration’ that led to me to work within particular constraints to take the joke to the next level,” Jones wrote in an email to The Times.
 “So, in essence, a small flub on your part resulted in a chain of jokes on some internet forum that can culminate in new piece of ‘art.'”

-That small flub: Last week, a technical glitch resulted in The Seattle Times sending out email alerts that had filler words taken from the website Hipster Ipsum.

-Filler text is supposed to provide an idea of what a design will look like once it’s filled with copy.
-It’s typically in Latin — you may have seen some that starts with “Lorem ipsum…” which has been used for decades — but the bottomless creativity of the internet has produced other versions, including beer ipsum (filler text created entirely with beer-related words) and TV ipsum (lyrics from television theme songs).

-It said: “Letterpress freegan twee quinoa.
-Messenger bag chambray, next level hot chicken.
-Vinegar street art biodiesel before they sold out.
-Fashion axe beard salvia gastropub, unicorn trust fund readymade waistcoat.”

-After the alert was posted on Reddit, it became the top thread in the /r/SeattleWA forum for a time, with one commenter saying it was more “enthralling” than reading the news: “An entire rollercoaster of thoughts and emotions.”

-After posting his initial version on Reddit, Jones went on to refine the song and posted his revisions on YouTube and Instagram.
+Jones later refined the song and posted his revisions on YouTube and Instagram.

-He said that while he is relatively proud of the song, it’s not his usual genre.
-But what’s fun to him about it is that it says something about how funny comments and the feedback loop on social media can lead to a satisfying ‘high-effort’ joke.
+He said that while parody isn’t his usual genre, he’s relatively proud of it as an example of how funny comments and the feedback loop on social media can lead to a satisfying “high-effort” joke.

-And even if nobody else ends up loving his parody, he won’t be too disappointed.
-It’s already brought some laughs to him and his friends, and it had his longtime girlfriend howling.
+And even if nobody else ends up loving it, he won’t be too disappointed.
+It’s brought some laughs to him and his friends, and it had his longtime girlfriend howling.

 “She loves it; she was cracking up,” he said.
 “It’s been a fun escalation of a silly thing.”